buttons up the old pasture dung piles

 Habitat

-On old horse and cattle dung in pastures and stock yards.
+On old horse and cattle dung in pastures and stock yards with exposure to elements.

 Range